GIScience/OSM_Events/README.md

     9. Creating a table depicting the frequency with which the first event in a cell is a followed by events of all type, by type of the first event ([next_events.py](https://github.com/GIScience/OSM_Events/blob/main/next_events.py))

     This main script also processes and cleans the data, and [produces a file containing the weight of each event type for each cell](https://github.com/GIScience/OSM_Events/blob/main/process_events.py#L79-L87), later used to produce static and dynamic online maps.
 The outputs of all of the above are stored under the Outputs folder.

+The [branch `gh-pages`](https://github.com/GIScience/OSM_Events/tree/gh-pages) contains an interactive visualization of the detected events, which can be accessed at the following link: https://giscience.github.io/OSM_Events/